radiantearth/community-sprints/11052019-arlignton-va/prep-work/filter-options/readme.md

 * [OGC CQL](cql-filter-info.md) - Currently buried in Catalog specification, could be extracted and updated.
 STAC - https://github.com/radiantearth/stac-spec/tree/master/api-spec/extensions/query (and didn't we have at least some ideas for a GET one?
 And staccato perhaps implemented).
-GraphQL - See https://docs.opengeospatial.org/per/18-021.html#_graphql - and sat-api has experimented with this, hopefully Sean Harkins can do a writeup on this.
+* GraphQL - See https://docs.opengeospatial.org/per/18-021.html#_graphql - and sat-api has experimented with this, hopefully Sean Harkins can do a writeup on this.
-Other inspirations / candidates: https://github.com/araddon/qlbridge/blob/master/FilterQL.md plus mongo's and elastic's query languages (which were generally the inspiration for STAC's).
+* Other inspirations / candidates: https://github.com/araddon/qlbridge/blob/master/FilterQL.md plus mongo's and elastic's query languages (which were generally the inspiration for STAC's).

+## Overall Considerations

+Each option will have its own considerations, but there are some that are relevant to most any.

+**GET vs POST and large geometries** - How do we handle geometries that are too big to fit in a GET request?
+That pushed STAC to default to POST, and then use the same JSON query directly in the GET, and we've seen similar things in the past.
+Or do we not try to align the two closely, and have a GET that is useful for most things, but specify a more JSON-y post as an option?

+**Multiple filter languages vs default** - How do we let users specify which filter (or query) language they want?
+And how do we make a clear default for new users to start with?
+Do we require one for interoperability?
+Or just rely on the minimal bits in WFS core?

 ## Example operations